dendronhq/dendron-docs/vault/pkg.plugin-core.ref.backlinks.md

 Backlinks are used to navigate note links in the other direction.

 Backlinks are initialized during workspace init.
-See [`FileStorage.initNotes`](https://github.com/dendronhq/dendron/blob/be6f85b09229fc5850036b5e5c3eb5428deaf7f4/packages/engine-server/src/drivers/file/storev2.ts#L318) which calls [`FileStorage._addBackLinks`](https://github.com/dendronhq/dendron/blob/be6f85b09229fc5850036b5e5c3eb5428deaf7f4/packages/engine-server/src/drivers/file/storev2.ts#L370) to initialize them.
+See [[workspace init|dendron://dendron.docs/pkg.dendron-engine.t.engine.arch#init]] for more details.

 The backlinks are not later kept up-to-date as notes change, because it's expensive to update them.
 Instead, they get recalculated on the run by [`BacklinksTreeDataProvider`](https://github.com/dendronhq/dendron/blob/105dc566be371a405d0b1372fe9b9c5afd9a497a/packages/plugin-core/src/features/BacklinksTreeDataProvider.ts#L171) when needed.
 The view itself might need to get refreshed however, which you can do by using `getExtension().backlinksTreeDataProvider?.refresh()`.
 See [`FileWatcher.refreshTree`](https://github.com/dendronhq/dendron/blob/a833aa16f7bf8d8c69e07caf5dd1e376de93a974/packages/plugin-core/src/fileWatcher.ts#L202) for an example.